-The Dala horse history is all about home grown art, and there are still artists plying this trade.
+The Dala horse history is all about homegrown art, and there are still artists plying this trade.
 In the backroom of Hemslöjd, we had an opportunity to meet one.
 Shirley Malm spends many days painting the intricate designs on a variety of items.
-She welcomed us in and explained how each artists has their own unique style.
+She welcomed us in and explained how each artist has their own unique style.
 We are sure that those in the business could tell them apart.
 For us, they all look so beautiful.
 We watched as Shirley’s steady hands applied one color after another on a decorative plate.
 Nearby, many of the custom items were ready for pick up.
 We had seen other versions of these, at many of the houses around town.
 Before we left the shop, we picked up one of the brightly colored Dala horses to add to our growing art collection.

 Learning Dala Horse History at Hemslöjd

 I will admit that I wasn’t surprised when Crystal chose a coffee themed Dala horse as her favorite.
-With Lindsborg being such a pedestrian friendly place to explore, we are confident that you will find your own favorite, as well.
+With Lindsborg being such a pedestrian-friendly place to explore, we are confident that you will find your own favorite, as well.
 Make your plans to visit this uniquely Swedish city, and see the wild herd for yourself.
-It’s a great place to unwind from the hectic life of the rat race, and just enjoy some relaxed time.
+It’s a great place to unwind from the hectic life of the rat race and just enjoy some relaxed time.
 One question for all of you, how many have seen a Dala horse?

 Share with an explorer friend!